How to Sleep Better: Follow the Laws of Nature for an Optimal Night’s Sleep

 Hormone Melatonin makes you sleepy and keeps you asleep.
 But also, it is a powerful protector, as the strongest antioxidant for your brain.

 Your brain stays active during the night.
-Only when you are asleep does your brain process impressions and information that you collected during the day, and it changes (neural plasticity takes place).
+Only when you are asleep does your brain process the impressions and information it has collected during the day, and it changes (neural plasticity takes place).

-These neural processes allow you to learn and adjust to your ever-changing environment properly.
+These neural processes enable you to learn and adapt to your ever-changing environment effectively.

-So ideally, you want to fall asleep quickly, sleep deeply and uninterruptedly, and wake up rested.
+Ideally, you want to fall asleep quickly, sleep deeply and uninterruptedly, and wake up feeling rested.

 Sleep Issues

-When we cannot sleep properly or enough, all the above processes are disrupted and affect our well-being and health.
+When we cannot sleep enough or adequately, all the aforementioned processes are disrupted, affecting our well-being and health.

 Different issues can cause sleep problems.
 One of the most significant is the disturbance of the inner rhythm.